federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 ### Phase 1: SLAM Testing

-Launcher: `test_slam.sh`
+- Launcher: `test_slam.sh`

+This script will initiate environment mapping via robot teleoperation.
 A satisfactory output can be saved into the `map` folder from the main terminal window (Y, y).

 __Figure 5: Environment Mapping__
 ![Mapping](./img/mov4.gif)

 ### Phase 2: Localization and Navigation Testing

+- Launcher: `test_navigation.sh`

+This script will trigger robot localization (AMCL) and navigation to a single target (DWA).

 __Figure 6: Robot Navigation__
 ![Navigation](./img/mov5.gif)